fluencelabs/aquavm/README.md

 # AquaVM

-AquaVM is the interpreter of AIR scripts intended to be an integral pillar of the Fluence network.
-It allows expressing network choreography in scripts and compose distributed, peer-to-peer hosted services.
-AquaVM compiles to Wasm and run both client- and server-side:
+AquaVM executes compiled [Aqua](https://github.com/fluencelabs/aqua), i.e., Aqua Intermediate Representation (AIR) scripts, and plays an integral part in the implementation of the Fluence peer-to-peer compute protocol.
+In this capacity, AquaVM allows expressing network choreography in scripts and composing distributed, peer-to-peer hosted services.
+Moreover, AquaVM plays a significant role in facilitating *function addressability* in the Fluence network.

+Since AquaVM compiles to Wasm, it can run both clients, such as browsers and nodejs apps, and servers.
+See Figure 1.

+**Figure 1: Stylized AquaVM And Air Model**

 <img alt="AquaVM & AIR model" src="images/aquavm_air_model.png" />

-## AquaVM: interpreter execution model
+## AquaVM: Interpreter Execution Model

-From a high level AquaVM could be considered as a pure state transition function that takes previous and current (usually came from a network) state and produces a new one with a list of peer where it should be sent.
-Additionally, the function returns requests to call services that should be called locally on a peer and then expects from a peer to pass results back to it somewhere in the future.
+AquaVM's execution model facilitates Fluence protocol's data push model implemented as a *particle*, i.e., a smart packet comprised of data, AIR, and some metadata.
+In this context, AquaVM can be viewed as a pure state transition function that facilitates particle updates, which includes state management of particle data by taking previous and current state to produce a new state and an updated list of peers and call requests, in the remaining AIR workflow.
+In addition to local service call execution, AquaVM handles requests from remote peers, e.g. as part of a parallel execution block, to call local services and the future response.
+See Figure 2.

+**Figure 2: AquaVM Interpreter Execution Model**

 <img alt="interpreter execution model" src="images/interpreter_execution_model.png"/>

-This execution model aims to allow async/parallel service execution on a peer.
+In summary, the AquaVM execution model allows (async) parallel service execution on one or multiple peers.

 ## Aquamarine Intermediate Representation: IR for p2p systems